20 Sleepover Games for next Pajama Party

 Pillow Fight

 This is always a crowd favorite.
 Everyone grabs a pillow, and you just gently go at it.
 Make sure to set up some ground rules first, like no hitting too hard, and make sure no one gets hurt.
 It’s all about having fun and being silly.
-You can even make it into a mini competition, the last person standing with their pillow still intact wins.
+You can even make it into a mini competition; the last person standing with their pillow still intact wins.
+Be ready for cleaning the mess later, but it’s worth the fun.

 Hide and Seek in the Dark

 Now, this one is spooky.
-We turn off all the lights in the house, grab flashlights, and then someone has to find the others hiding in the dark.
+Turn off all the lights in the house, grab flashlights, and then someone has to find the others hiding in the dark.
 It’s way more fun than regular hide and seek because the flashlight beams make it feel like a real adventure.
-You can even make it more exciting by adding challenges like, “You have to be super quiet or you’re out!”
-It’s thrilling, a little spooky, and perfect for a sleepover.
+You can even make it more exciting by adding challenges like, “You have to be super quiet or you’re out” It’s thrilling, a little spooky, and perfect for a sleepover.
+Make sure to check if everyone is comfortable and won’t feel scared in the dark.
+Define the area.
+I prefer to keep it in the living room only and have some dim light in the background.

 Creative Games